shahahmad/chcbot/README.md

 and three columns separated by "\t".
 The fist column is the primary key, the second column contains the the secondary keys and the last column is the response.

-1.For the time being only a single primary key can be given, but multiple secondary keys can be given separated by commas.
+1. For the time being only a single primary key can be given, but multiple secondary keys can be given separated by commas.

-2.The primary and secondary keys cannot contain any punctuation (it is stripped off if given).
+2. The primary and secondary keys cannot contain any punctuation (it is stripped off if given).

-3.The secondary key field can be left blank
+3. The secondary key field can be left blank

 EXAMPLE (please also refer to the "input.txt" file):